securityfirst/tent-content/contents_en/travel/kidnapping/expert/first-steps.md

 *   Answering enquiries from the press
 *   Keeping contact with other relevant colleagues or agencies;
 *   Providing 24-hour communications;
-*	Logging all messages and events;
+*	Recording decisions, communications and events;
-*   Marking maps;
+*   Obtain maps;
 *   Ensuring that the crisis management team has sufficient food, water, and rest.